 For example, for the mark 日本語, a transliteration of the Japanese characters is NIHONGO, and the translation into English is `Japanese’.

-To apply for a search and/or preliminary advice report:
+To apply for a search and preliminary advice report:

-- In your Inbox, select Apply for a Search and/or Preliminary Advice from the Trade Mark menu.
+- Under the Trade Mark section, select Apply for a Search and Preliminary Advice.
 The Apply for a Search and Preliminary Advice page displays.

-- Enter a Client Reference.
-This should be something you’ll recognise, such as ‘MyCompanyName S&PA’.
+- Reference section: Enter a reference for this request that you will recognise, such as ‘MyCompanyName S&PA’.

-- Enter your Goods and services classification (see Classifying your goods and/or services).
+- Enter your Goods and services specification (see Classifying your goods and/or services).

-You’ll be told if your trade mark is registrable under the two sections that the search and/or preliminary advice cover.
-This will help you decide whether you want to:
+You’ll be told if your trade mark is registrable under the two sections covered by the S&PA report.
+This will help you decide if you want to:

 - take no further action.